mauris/Deployer/readme.md

 You no longer have to deploy web applications via remote SSH or FTP anymore.
 Simply put this script onto your web-server with Git installed and add the web service URL to your project settings.

-A sample web service / hook script is included as `sampleHook.php`.
+A sample web service / hook script is included as `example/hook.php`.

 ##Workflow